amanuel/amanuel.github.com/index.md

 #### Safari extension to search your open tabs.

-Have too many tabs open?
-Wasting too much time looking for the tab you opened a few hours/days ago?
+Have too many open tabs?
+Wasting time looking for tabs you opened a few hours/days ago?
 This extension is for you.

 **TabFinder** V1.0 [Download Extension](TabFinder.safariextz)